-Commodity rate risk Exposure to market risk with respect to commodity prices primarily arises from the Company's purchases and sales of active pharmaceutical ingredients, including the raw material components for such active pharmaceutical ingredients.
+Commodity rate risk

+Exposure to market risk with respect to commodity prices primarily arises from the Company's purchases and sales of active pharmaceutical ingredients, including the raw material components for such active pharmaceutical ingredients.
 These are commodity products, whose prices may fluctuate significantly over short periods of time.
-The prices of the Company's raw materials generally fluctuate in line with commodity cycles, although the prices of raw materials used in the Company's active pharmaceutical ingredients business are generally more volable.
-Cost of raw materials forms the largest portion of the Company's cost of revenues.
-Commodity price is evaluated and managed through operating procedures and sourcing policies.
-As of March 31, 2020, the Company had not entered into any material derivative contracts to hedge exposure to fluctuations in commodity prices.
+The prices of the Company's raw materials generally fluctuate in line with commodity eyeles, although the prices of raw materials used in the Company's cost of revenues.
+Commodity eyeles, although the prices of raw materials used in the Company's cost of revenues.
+Commodity price risk exposure is evaluated and managed through operating procedures and sourcing policies.
+As of March 31, 2021, the Company had not entered into any material derivative contracts to hedge exposure to fluctuations in commodity prices.